robmuh/robmuh.github.com/_posts/2014-01-19-tools-list.markdown

 If you need a fast answer to a question you've already researched from experts your best tool is IRC.

-IRC, or Internet Relay Chat, is something of a rite of passage.
+IRC, or [Internet Relay Chat][], is something of a rite of passage.
 Like VI, but not as old, IRC has been used by the best hackers in the world since the beginning of the Internet.
 It is the first, and some would say best, chat room.
 IRC is like Twitter in that you can follow